How to get more lemon juice, and 8 other genius microwave hacks

 The principle is simple: the heat produces steam when it contacts the water molecules inside the garlic, separating the skin from the flesh.

 Something similar happens with tomatoes.
 First, wash your tomatoes and cut an X shape with the tip of a sharp knife on the side of the fruit opposite the stem.
 Microwave them for 25 to 30 seconds and then cool them.
 Finish by pulling on the corners of the X to remove the skin.

 If you live by yourself, chances are that you’ve wanted to bake a cake or a batch of cookies but decided against it because you’d have no one to share your sweets with.

 I’m not here to tell you you can’t eat an entire cake by yourself, but whenever you want just one slice, you can make a mug cake.
 These sweet treats are single-serving cakes you can prepare without preheating the oven or dusting off your baking equipment—a microwave will suffice.
-You can choose chocolate, vanilla, experiment with other flavors, and even try a cookie in a mug.
+You can choose chocolate, or vanilla, experiment with other flavors and even try a cookie in a mug.
 The best part is that you won’t have to scrub baking sheets or cake molds afterward.

 This is a fairly well-known microwave hack, but if you haven’t heard of it, boy, do I have a treat for you: Next time you heat up a dish, get a paper towel, dampen it with some water, and put it on top of your food.

 This serves two purposes, and the first one is pretty obvious if you’ve ever stuck your head inside the microwave and looked up (Have you?
 It’s gross).
 The paper towel will prevent your food from splattering all over the inside of your microwave, so it stays clean for longer.
 A damp paper towel will also help retain some of the moisture in your food so it cooks more evenly, and doesn’t dry out and become chewy.